trezor/trezor-suite/docs/analytics/index.md

 Anonymous[^1] data volunteered by Trezor users directly contributes to improved performance across all the platforms you use Trezor Suite on.

+[^1]: "Anonymous" means that we do not collect any sensitive personal information.
+AWS and Sentry are able to view IP addresses but they are not tracked or collected by Trezor and Trezor removes such information from the logs automatically.
+Enable Tor to mask your IP address from third parties when using Trezor Suite.

 Participation is easy and completely optional.
 Enable or disable usage data sharing with one click at any time in Trezor Suite Settings.
 With full control over what you contribute, you can safely take part in making Bitcoin more secure.

 **TL;DR**